alexwlchan/alexwlchan.net/src/index.md

 ## My newest articles

 I typically write three or four new articles a month.
-If you want to find out when I write something new, you can [subscribe to my RSS feed](/atom.xml) or [follow me on social media](/contact/).
+If you want to find out when I post something new, you can [subscribe to my RSS feed](/atom.xml) or [follow me on social media](/contact/).

 Here's what I've written recently: